openvinotoolkit/openvino/docs/ops/movement/ScatterElementsUpdate_12.md

     output[indices[i]] = max(updates[i], output[indices[i]]) axis = 0

-- Update with mean value of the corresponding elements, reduction = "mean"
+- Update with mean value of the corresponding elements, reduction = "mean".
+For integer types the calculated mean is rounded down (towards negative infinity).
+This reduction type is not supported for the `boolean` data type.

 .. code-block:: cpp